 Day 12 Gore Urdukas:

-From Gore it is five to six hours’ trek to Urdukas, which is opposite the great Trango towers.
+From Goro, it is five to six hours’ trek to Urdukas, which is opposite the great Trango Towers.
 This is a beautiful camping site among large boulders and pasture.
 There are also graves of porters here, men who died during mountaineering expeditions.

 Day 13 Urdukas - Khoburzay